ije/md4w/README.md

 ## Development

-The parser is written in [Zig](https://ziglang.org/), ensure you have it installed.
+The renderer is written in [Zig](https://ziglang.org/), ensure you have it installed.
 Also the [wasm-opt](https://github.com/WebAssembly/binaryen) is required to optimize the generated WebAssembly binary.